Last Updated on December 5, 2021

 Boeuf Bourguignon – Beef Burgundy is a wonderful French beef stew that is simple to make and great on a cold, rainy day.

 Now that it is officially fall, and the weather has turned “cold” in California, it’s time to have stew.
 Last week I made Coq Au Vin, and I still had some wine left, so I thought I should continue with my French comfort food and make this lovely Beef Burgundy, Boeuf Bourguignon.

-Similarly to Coq Au Vin, Boeuf Bourguingnon is also one of those dishes that does well with tough meat, wine and long cooking time.
+Similar to Coq Au Vin, Boeuf Bourguignon is also one of those dishes that do well with tough meat, wine, and long cooking time.
 The wine and long cooking time break down the meat so it is nice and tender.
 It also allows all the flavors to meld together nicely.
-Be prepared for this to simmer about two hours.
+Be prepared for this to simmer for about two hours.
 But, if you are in hurry, I have an Instant Pot cheat for you.

 - 1 pound Stewing beef